 - Alcohol increases slow wave sleep, especially during the first half of the night.
 The more you drink the more slow wave sleep you have.
 Bedwetting, sleepwalking, snoring, and poor breathing become more common during this phase.
 A recent study found that alpha waves are also increased during this first part of sleep, which is a pattern seen that leads to less refreshing sleep and poor daytime functioning.
 It’s also a pattern seen in those suffering from chronic pain.

 Alcohol can help you fall asleep, but it significantly disrupts sleep quality.
 Look back and think how rested you feel in the morning after a night of drinking.
 So, if you’re having trouble sleeping cut back on your alcohol intake and give your body time to remove the alcohol from your body.
 It takes roughly an hour for your body to remove a drink from your system (depending on your weight).
 So if you have two drinks, try to stop 2 hours before hitting the sack.
+If you’re trying to get someone else to stop drinking before they sleep, you might want to look into an etg test as a deterrent to the consumer of the alcohol, testing every now and then may make them think a little more about how much they’re drinking, hopefully decreasing their consumption.

 Chan, Julia KM, et al. “The Acute Effects of Alcohol on Sleep Electroencephalogram Power Spectra in Late Adolescence.”
 Alcoholism: Clinical and Experimental Research (2015).